TopoSimplify/plugin/readme.md

 ./simplify.exe -f "c:/path/to/config.json"
 ```

-### Options:
+### Simplification Options

-Simplification options are a set of key value pairs
+Simplification options are a set of key value pairs in a `JSON`

 #### Sample JSON configuration